swapnil1023/outline/project.md

 - Add the package dependency to your project’s “pubspec.yaml”.
 Find the Firebase Cloud Messaging for Flutter package [here](https://pub.dev/packages/firebase_messaging).
 - On the Android side the Google Services Gradle Plugin needs to be included in the Gradle configuration.
-- The package has a function to generate a unique FCM identifier aka "token" for each device.
-Which will help thecloud function to send notification to a specific device.
+- The package has a function to generate a unique FCM identifier a.k.a. "token" for each device.
+Which will help the cloud function to send notification to a specific device.
 - When a user logs in, we must generate the token for the device and then store it in one of the field of user document.
-- Now write cloud functions for sending push notifications at different events, like when a new order is placed, cancled etc. Check the documentation for more details on how to write the functions.
+- Now write cloud functions for sending push notifications at different events, like when a new order is placed, canceled etc. Check the documentation for more details on how to write the functions.
 - One such example is shown below:

   ![fcm](images/fcm.png)